WeSquad/kubernetes-the-virtualbox-way/README.md

 ## HAProxy

 HAProxy is configured as simple TCP load balancer.
-There are 3 backends (the 3 `kube-apiserver`), if their port 6443 is opened (the default HTTPS port for `kube-apiserver`), the HAProxy will forward TCP traffic to them using a round robin method.
+There are 3 backends (the 3 `kube-apiserver`), if their port 6443 is opened (the default HTTPS port for `kube-apiserver`), HAProxy will forward traffic to them using a round robin method.
 If one of the `kube-apiserver` is down, HAProxy will forward to the others available ones.

+The same way, there are 3 backends (the 3 nodes that will have the traefik ingress controller), if their port 80 anad 443 are opened, HAProxy will forward traffic to them using a round robin method.
+If one of the Traefiks is down, HAProxy will forward to the others available ones.

 The command `vagrant up haproxy` will bring up a Debian stretch machine, install HAProxy, inject the config and start the service.

-> :information_source: The `haproxy.cfg` file contains the IP addresses of the `kube-apiserver`s.
+> :information_source: The `haproxy.cfg` file contains the IP addresses of the `kube-apiserver`s and nodes.
 If you are not running on subnet `192.168.26.0/24` you need to change the IP addresses in the `backend http_back_kube` section.

 For now, you can check the stats and see the backends are all down in your browser with http://192.168.26.10:9000